ironhack-labs/lab-es6-promises/README.md

-## Iteration 2 | Make the stake with promises
+## Iteration 2 | Make the steak with promises

-Using promises and the `then()` statement print the directions to display the cooking instruction for the Stake in the correct order.
+Using promises and the `then()` statement print the directions to display the cooking instruction for the steak in the correct order.
 This time, you will have to call the function `obtainInstruction` which returns a pending Promise.

 Continue working in the `javascript/index.js`.
 You should not alter the `obtainInstruction.js` file.